 EGS is all about stimulating the rock to get the optimal, long-term connectivity and drainage which comes from fractures filled with proppant.

 Above, in this total fracture volume view as derived from conventional microseismic, this pair of wells appear to be connecting.

 However, when you use our MicroThermal Energy Analysis to view the actual propped fracture volume, it’s clear they do not.
 Using this advanced data, future completions can be improved to ensure optimal well connectivity and maximum heat exchange!

 Did you know?

-We help our clients protect their assets, operations, and environment as the world transition to new sources of energy.
+We help our clients protect their assets, operations, and environment as the world transitions to new sources of renewable energy.

-The principle of geothermal energy power production is, simply put, that one can harvest heat from the earth by circulating cold fluids through hot rocks found at depth and return the warm fluids to the surface to drive turbines that generate electricity.
+The principle of geothermal energy power production is, simply put, that one can harvest heat from the earth through hydraulic stimulation.
+Hydraulic stimulation can circulate cold fluids through hot rocks found at depth and return the warm fluids to the surface to drive turbines that generate electricity.